Key takeaways:

 From there, you can continue your journey as an electrician.

-• Journeyman license: gained after completing an apprenticeship program.
-This license permits electricians to work on projects under the supervision of a licensed master electrician with minimal restrictions.
+- Journeyman: earned after completing an apprenticeship program.
+A journeyman electrician license permits you to work on projects with minimal restrictions.
+You can also supervise apprentice electricians.

 Can you do electrical work without a license?

-Regardless of your state’s specific licensing requirements, operating without a license in most of the U.S. can result in serious consequences.
+Regardless of your state’s specific requirements, operating without a license in most of the U.S. can result in serious consequences.

 How to get an electrician license (by state)